Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-network/step2/network2.md

 6. `docker container inspect (container id or container name)` - Use to inspect the container network
 7. `docker container inspect --format '{{ .NetworkSettings.Networks.(Your network name).IPAddress }}' (container id or container name)` - Use to inspect IP address of the container network
 8. `docker image ls` - Use to list all images that exist on your current machine
-9. `docker container ps -a` - Use to list all exist container on your current machine
+9. `docker container ps -a` - Use to list all exist containers on your current machine

 </details>